 - Patient assessments.

 - Teaching residents about how to avoid hazardous situations.

 - Teaching staff about risk factors, like those listed above.

-The question is whether these recommendations are actually followed.
+The question is whether these recommendations are actually followed, as a nursing home lawyer in Philadelphia, PA can explain.
 Protocols for preventing and/or responding to falls are seldom practiced as effectively as they could be, leading to numerous incidents and injuries of a preventable nature.
 Take, for instance, this excerpt from a recent audit of the Pennsylvania Department of Health:

 “According to the complaint documentation, the complainant, who was an employee of the facility, alleged that a resident had fallen out of bed and then was returned to bed (apparently without an appropriate injury assessment).
 Approximately 30 minutes later… the resident went into cardiac arrest… [A]ccording to the complainant, none of the staff knew what to do about the resident’s condition… The resident later died.”